mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * workshop are in `workshop` package, answers: `answers`

 # introduction

-# sharing mutable state
+* sharing mutable state
-* in a multithreaded program, how can you increment the counter in a safe way, avoiding concurrent access?
-    * use locks or make operations atomic, or both
-    * simple analogy
-        * living on a desert island - if you’re the only inhabitant, there’s no need for locks on your doors
     * general solution: remove state mutation
     * single thread environment
         * `function(oldState) returns (newState, result)`
     * multithreaded environment
+        * use locks or make operations atomic, or both
+            * analogy vs single thread: living on a desert island
+                * if you’re the only inhabitant, there’s no need for locks on your doors
         * immutable data structures don’t help
         * needs: mutable reference so that the new immutable data can replace the previous one
+    * should be abstracted
         * in functional programming - sharing resources has to be done as an effect
             * every access to that resources treat as input/output (I/O)
-* sharing a mutable should be abstracted
         * common technique: side effects as an implementation detail for a purely functional API
             * side effects are not observable to code
         * example: actor framework

 # actor
 * actor - fundamental unit of computation